Maniac (1934 film): Reception and legacy

+It is considered by many film critics and historians to be one of the worst films of all time.
+Danny Peary believes that Maniac is the worst film made, Charlie Jane Anders of Gawker Media's io9 described it as "possibly the worst movie in history" and Chicago Tribune critic Michael Wilmington wrote that it may be the worst film he had seen, writing: "There are some voyages into ineptitude, like Dwain Esper's anti-classic Maniac, that defy all reason."
+Rotten Tomatoes placed Maniac on its list of movies "So Bad They're Unmissable", the Italian Vanity Fair included the film on its list of the 20 worst movies, and it is featured in The Official Razzie Movie Guide.

 On Rotten Tomatoes, the film holds an approval rating of 89% based on 9 reviews, with a weighted average rating of 6.8/10.
 Many reviewers praise it as being "so bad it's good", such as Rob Gonsalves of eFilmCritic.com, who called it "A true trash masterpiece."
 Leonard Maltin awarded the film the lowest rating of BOMB, calling it "[a] Typically delirious Esper Schlockfest— filmed mostly in somebody's basement".
-Danny Peary believes that Maniac is the worst film ever made.
 Chicago Tribune critic Michael Wilmington, in a review for the 2005 horror film Chaos, wrote: "I wouldn't say Chaos is the worst movie I've ever seen.
 There are some voyages into ineptitude, like Dwain Esper's anti-classic Maniac, that defy all reason."
 A Rotten Tomatoes editorial by Michael Adams placed the film on a list of 25 movies so bad they're unmissable.

 The film was first released on DVD by Kino Lorber in 1999 as part of the Dwain Esper Collection and again by Alpha Video on March 18, 2002.

 It was also spoofed by RiffTrax on November 24, 2009.